 Activating and strengthening the lower traps, will counteract the chronic upward pull of the upper traps.
 If this is you, then exercises such as the ‘prone cobra’ and other back exercises will be particularly beneficial.

 If you persist in doing the routine outlined above, in time you should begin to see results.
 Just make sure to address the root cause too otherwise you’ll be in an endless cycle of stretching and releasing.

-I would also recommend looking at the possibility of having a lateral pelvic tilt.
+It would also be a good idea to look into the possibility of having a lateral pelvic tilt.
 This can be an overlooked cause of uneven shoulders.
-For further information, read my article on how to fix a lateral pelvic tilt.
+For further information, read our article on how to fix a lateral pelvic tilt.